 We’re adapting.
 Life now during lockdown – the kindy is closed as are all schools, my husband is working from home as is everyone else who is able to work from home, he’s working full time.
 I’m also working from home, I don’t go into my clients office anymore, we do Skype calls instead.
 I don’t go to the cafes because they’re not open.
 I don’t go to the gym, but I didn’t anyway as you know!
 And I don’t have the commute to drop my daughter off and pick her up from kindy.

-We’ve got this new situation to adapt to which I’m sure all of you do as well.
+We’ve got this new situation to adapt to with life in lockdown, which I’m sure all of you do as well.

 We are lucky enough to have made one of the rooms in our house into an office.
 It’s a really nice space, it’s got a great view from both sides, it’s a quiet space unless the neighbour is doing DIY which thankfully it’s been raining so he hasn’t been!
-It’s a nice space and we can close the door, and generally there’s good boundaries around that closed door.
+It’s a nice space and we can close the door, and generally, there are good boundaries around that closed door.

 But there’s two of us working from home now, so thankfully I bought a couple of bar stools for our breakfast bar.
 It’s never been used as a breakfast bar because we’ve never had bar stools for it.
 It’s just been used as a junk collecting station where we just throw everything from fruit to car keys to phones to mail.